chidori-run/novelai-to-eagle-browser/README_en.md

   - Duplicate tags are merged into one.
   - Special characters used for emphasis or suppression in the prompt (like `{}`, `[]`, `::`) are automatically removed.
 - The following information is saved in Eagle's **note** field:
+  - Prompt
-  - Full prompt
+  - Undesired Content
-  - Negative prompt
+  - Steps
-  - Number of steps
+  - Width and Height of the Generated Image
+  - Prompt Guidance
+  - Prompt Guidance Rescale
-  - Seed value
+  - Seed
+  - Noise Schedule
-  - Sampler, etc.
+  - Sampler
+  - Image2Image Reference Strength and Information Extracted

 ---